tiredofit/docker-nodejs/README.md

 ## Environment Variables

-No Environment Variables are exposed other than the [base environment variables](https://hub.docker.com/r/alpine)..
+No environment variables are exposed other than the [base environment variables](https://hub.docker.com/r/alpine).

 ## Networking

-No Networking Ports are exposed.
+No networking ports are exposed.

 #### Shell Access